Hemigraphis repanda, which is commonly known as the Dragon’s Tongue.

 - Make use of a humidifier

-- Make the bathroom the home of your Dragon’s Tongue.
+- Make the bathroom the home of your Hemigraphis repanda.
 This only works if enough sunlight (bright, indirect light) is still guaranteed.

-Any or all of these methods in comebination can increase drastically increase the humidity and will ultimately lead to better and bigger growth of your plant.
+Any or all of these methods in combination can increase drastically increase the humidity and will ultimately lead to a better and bigger growth of your plant.

-Fertilize your Dragon’s Tongue once a month in summer and spring and reduce fertilizing in autumn and winter.
+Fertilize your Dragon’s Tongue once a month with a diluted liquid fertilizer to 1/2 strenght in summer and spring and reduce fertilizing in autumn and winter.

 Also, make sure to have a look at our in-depth houseplant fertilization guide.

-In fall and winter, fertilizing your Dragon’s Tongue won’t be necessary, as it is dormant.
+In fall and winter, fertilizing your Hemigraphis repanda won’t be necessary, as it is dormant.

 As far as the choice of fertilizer goes, any high-quality houseplant fertilizer should do.